-- ID: ID no.

-- S: Cutting speed or Constant speed

-- F: Feed per revolution

-- BP: Interval time Time during which the feed motion will be interrupted

-- BF: Feed period Time interval until the next break The chip is broken by the intermittent feed. - A: Start angle (reference: Z axis; default: parallel to Z axis) - W: Depart.angle (reference: Z axis; default: orthogonal to Z axis)
+- ID: ID no. - S: Cutting speed or Constant speed - F: Feed per revolution - BP: Interval time time span for interruption of the feed The chip is broken by the (intermittent) interruption of the feed. - BF: Feed period time interval until the next break The chip is broken by the (intermittent) interruption of the feed. - A: Start angle (reference: Z axis; default: parallel to Z axis) - W: Depart.angle (reference: Z axis; default: orthogonal to Z axis)

-- XA, ZA: Start point blank (Definition of the corner point of the workpiece blank contour-an evaluation will only take place if no workpiece blank has been defined beforehand) - XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour - XA, ZA programmed: Definition of the corner point of the workpiece blank - MT: M after T: M function that is executed after the T tool call - MFS: M at beginning: M function that is executed at the beginning of the machining step - MFE: M at end: M function that is executed at the end of the machining step - WP: No. of spindle Displays which workpiece spindle is used to execute the cycle (machine-dependent) - Main drive - Opposing spindle for rear-face machining - BW: Angle in the B axis (machine-dependent) - CW: Reverse the tool (machine-dependent) - HC: Shoe brake (machine-dependent) - DF: Miscellaneous function (machine-dependent)
+- XA, ZA: Start point blank (definition of corner point of workpiece blank contour - evaluation only if no workpiece blank has been defined) - XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour - XA, ZA programmed: Definition of the corner point of the workpiece blank - MT: M after T: M function that is executed after the tool call T - MFS: M at beginning: M function that is executed at the beginning of the machining step - MFE: M at end: M function that is executed at the end of the machining step - WP: No. of spindle Displays which workpiece spindle is used to execute the cycle (machine-dependent) - Main drive - Opposing spindle for rear-face machining - BW: Angle in the B axis (machine-dependent) - CW: Reverse the tool (machine-dependent) - HC: Shoe brake (machine-dependent) - DF: Miscellaneous function (machine-dependent)

-- 1 Calculate the proportioning of cuts (infeed) - 2 Approach the workpiece from the Start point on a paraxial path for the first pass - 3 For descending contours, plunge into the material at a reduced feed rate - 4 Machine the workpiece according to the calculated proportioning of cuts - 5 The contour is machined according to the setting in Contour smoothing H - 6 Retract and approach for the next pass - 7 Repeat 3 to 6 until the defined area has been machined - 8 Return to the Start point on a paraxial path - 9 Move to the Tool change point according to the setting in G14
+- 1 Calculate the proportioning of cuts (infeed) - 2 Approach the workpiece from the Start point on a paraxial path for the first pass - 3 For descending contours, plunge into the material at a reduced feed rate - 4 Machine the workpiece according to the calculated proportioning of cuts - 5 The contour is machined according to the setting in Contour smoothing H - 6 Return and approach for the next pass - 7 Repeat 3 to 6 until the defined area has been machined - 8 Return to the Start point on a paraxial path - 9 Move to the Tool change point according to the setting in G14